 Since communication is so important in graphic design it’s crucial to speak clearly with your clients.
 This means that you have to avoid jargon like the devil.

-Jargon is a fancy word to describe industry terms that are difficult to understand for people to understand.
+Jargon is a fancy word to describe terms that are difficult to understand for people who aren’t involved within the industry.
 Although you know how “tracking” affects typography many of your clients wouldn’t know what tracking even means.

 It’s important to clearly convey what you want to say to your clients.
 Do this by showing examples to your clients of what you want to say.
 Or state problems and solutions in layman’s terms.